Giant electron-phonon coupling of the breathing plane oxygen phonons in the dynamic stripe phase of La$_{1.67}$Sr$_{0.33}$NiO$_4$: Results

 We demonstrated that electron-phonon coupling is very strong for breathing Ni-O modes in the high temperature phase of LSNO.
 This interaction favors small polarons of the breathing type that, if they form, would coexist with dynamic stripes and make the system more susceptible to correlations and localization.
 We hope our work will stimulate the inclusion of this interaction into theoretical models of materials with correlated electrons.
 Tuning it opens an additional way to control their electronic properties.

 A.M.M. and D.R. would like to thank J.M.
 Tranquada for helpful discussions.
-Work at the University of Colorado-Boulder was supported by the DOE, Office of Basic Energy Sciences, Office of Science, under Contract No. DE-SC0006939.
+This work used Phonon Explorer software for data analysis.
+Work at the University of Colorado-Boulder was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Office of Science, under Contract No. DE-SC0006939.
 A.S.M. was supported by JST CREST Grant Number JPMJCR1874, Japan.
-Work at Brookhaven National Laboratory was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract No. DESC0012704.
+Work at Brookhaven National Laboratory was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract No. DE-SC0012704.
 This research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.